ashish-kamboj/Coding-with-R/ML_DS_Questions.md

   - Recast the data along the principal component axes

 - **Mathematics of Eigenvalues and Eigen vectors**
-  - A- XI (Where A is the matrix, x Is lambda, I is identity matrix)
+  - A- XI (Where A is the matrix, X Is lambda, I is identity matrix)
   - take the determinent of A-XI i.e. det(A-XI) = 0
   - Solve of lambda, which wich will give the Eigen vaues
   - Using Eigen values get the Eigen vector (having unit length)